-- 11.4.4.1 The course shall be arranged so that the shooting pegs and the targets can be reached without undue difficulty, hazard or waste of time. - 11.4.4.1.1 The targets as described in article 11.4.5 shall be laid out in such order as to allow maximum variety and best use of the terrain - 11.4.4.1.2 At all targets, one peg or mark for each division shall be placed in such a way as to allow at least two athletes to shoot at the same time from either side of the peg. - 11.4.4.1.3 All pegs must be numbered with the number of the corresponding target and the distance when marked distances are to be shot.
-The pegs shall have different colours, corresponding to each division as follows: - Blue for Barebow, the Bowhunter and the Longbow divisions; - Red for Recurve division and the Compound division. - 11.4.4.1.4 Faces with 7.5cm Inner Ring, shall be placed 4 per buttress in the form of a square. - 11.4.4.1.5 The tolerance on the distance from peg to target shall not exceed \pm 25cm on distances of 15 meters or less, and shall not exceed \pm 1m on distances between 15-60 meters.
+11.4.4.1 The course shall be arranged so that the shooting pegs and the targets can be reached without undue difficulty, hazard or waste of time.

+- 11.4.4.1.1 The targets as described in article 11.4.5 shall be laid out in such order as to allow maximum variety and best use of the terrain. - 11.4.4.1.2 At all targets, one peg or mark for each division shall be placed in such a way as to allow at least two athletes to shoot at the same time from either side of the peg. - 11.4.4.1.3 All pegs must be numbered with the number of the corresponding target and the distance when marked distances are to be shot.
+The pegs shall have different colours, corresponding to each division as follows: - Blue for Barebow, the Bowhunter and the Longbow divisions; - Red for Recurve division and the Compound division. - 11.4.4.1.4 Faces with 7.5cm Inner Ring, shall be placed 4 per buttress in the form of a square. - 11.4.4.1.5 The tolerance on the distance from peg to target shall not exceed ± 25 cm on distances of 15 meters or less, and shall not exceed ± 1 m on distances between 15-60 meters.
 The distance should be measured in the air approximately 1.5-2m above the ground.
 All kinds of measuring equipment can be used as long as it satisfies the tolerances. - 11.4.4.1.6 The buttresses shall provide for a margin of at least 5cm outside the lowest scoring zone(s) of the face(s) placed upon it.
 At no point may any target face be less than 15cm from the ground.
-In all instances, regardless of the terrain, the buttress should be placed reasonably perpendicular to the athlete's line of sight from the peg in order to present the target face's full size, as much as is practically possible to the athlete.
+In all instances, regardless of the terrain, the buttress should be placed reasonably perpendicular to the athlete's line of sight from the peg in order to present the target face's full size, as much as is practically possible to the athlete. - 11.4.4.1.7 All targets shall be numbered in succession.
+The numbers shall be no less than 20cm tall and shall be black on yellow or yellow on black and shall be placed within the approach to the pegs for that target and shall also function as the stop area for those athletes waiting for their turn to shoot.